FedeMaguire/Python-Data-collection-Trading-Bot/README.md

 import plotly.graph_objects as go
 ```

-The GUI is coded using CustomTkinter library to create an easy to use environment with clear CHARTS, TRADES and SETTINGS sections.
-LIGHT and DARK mode are available.
-**The GUI is still a work in progrss, the SETTINGS section is under work.**
+The GUI is coded using the CustomTkinter library to create an easy-to-use environment with clear sections for CHARTS, TRADES, and SETTINGS.
+Light and Dark modes are available.**Please note that the SETTINGS section is still a work in progress.**

 # Disclaimer
 This project is for informational purposes only.
-You should not construe any such information or other material as legal, tax, investment, financial, or other advice.
-Nothing contained here constitutes a solicitation, recommendation, endorsement, or offer by me or any third party service provider to buy or sell any securities or other financial instruments in this or in any other jurisdiction in which such solicitation or offer would be unlawful under the securities laws of such jurisdiction.
+It is not legal, tax, investment, financial, or other advice.
+Nothing contained here constitutes a solicitation, recommendation, endorsement, or offer to buy or sell any securities or other financial instruments in any jurisdiction.
+Use at your own risk.

-If you plan to use real money, USE AT YOUR OWN RISK.

 Under no circumstances will I be held responsible or liable in any way for any claims, damages, losses, expenses, costs, or liabilities whatsoever, including, without limitation, any direct or indirect damages for loss of profits.